Revanth14/spotify-etl/README.md

 7. Python

 ## Project Flow
-1.Integrating with Spotify API and extracting Data using Python 2.Deploying code on AWS Lambda for Data Extraction 3.Adding trigger to run the Lambda function for extraction automatically 4.Writing transformation function
+1. Integrating with Spotify API and extracting Data using Python.
+2. Deploying code on AWS Lambda for Data Extraction.
+3. Adding trigger to run the Lambda function for extraction automatically.
+4. Writing transformation function.
-5.Building automated trigger on transformation function 6.Store files on S3 properly
+5. Building automated trigger on transformation function
+6. Store files on S3 properly
-7.Building Analytics Tables on data files using Glue and Athena
+7. Building Analytics Tables on data files using Glue and Athena

 ## Packages used
 1. pip install pandas